 Students are expected to take all exams on the date scheduled.
-Make-up exams will only be given in the event of an emergency (e.g. death in the family or medical emergency).
-In these instances, students should be prepared to provide documentation verifying the emergency to the instructor.
+Make-up exams will only be given in the event of an emergency (e.g., death in the family or medical emergency).
+In these instances, students should contact the instructor immediately and be prepared to provide documentation verifying the emergency to the instructor.